 As a public company with global operations, we are subject to the laws of the United States and multiple foreign jurisdictions, and the rules and regulations of various governing bodies, which may differ among jurisdictions.
-We are required to comply with legal and regulatory requirements pertaining to such matters as data privacy (including the European Union General Data Protection Regulation and similar laws), anti-corruption (such as the Foreign Corrupt Practices Act and other local laws prohibiting improper payments to governmental officials), labor laws, immigration, customs, trade, taxes, corporate governance, conflict minerals, and antitrust regulations, among others.
-In addition, we are required to comply with laws and regulations pertaining to carbon emissions, and other regulatory requirements addressing climate change concerns.
+We are required to comply with legal and regulatory requirements pertaining to such matters as data privacy, anti-corruption, labor laws, immigration, accounting standards, financial disclosures, taxes, cybersecurity, customs, trade, corporate governance, conflict minerals, and antitrust regulations, among others.
+In addition, we are required to comply with laws and regulations pertaining to carbon emissions and other regulatory requirements addressing climate change concerns.
 These laws and regulations, which are ever-evolving and at times complex and inconsistent, impose costs on our business and divert management time and attention from revenue-generating activities.
 Changes to or ambiguities in these laws and regulations may create uncertainty regarding our compliance requirements.
 While we intend to comply with these regulatory requirements, if we are found by a court or regulatory agency to have failed in these efforts, our business, financial condition, and results of operations could be adversely affected.